 LEED certification is driving the increased use of green building materials

-Green roofs, permeable pavement through the use of permeable paving products, energy efficient egress windows and commercial hvac maintenance (commercial heating, ventilation, and air conditioning) systems, reclaimed wood and recycled concrete are just some of the strategies and materials sourced from https://stlouisfoundationrepairandwaterproofing.com/ that building owners are embracing in their quest to obtain LEED (Leadership in Energy and Environmental Design) certification.
+Green roofs, permeable pavement through the use of permeable paving products, energy efficient egress windows and commercial hvac maintenance (commercial heating, ventilation installation, and ac repairs) systems, reclaimed wood and recycled concrete are just some of the strategies and materials sourced from https://stlouisfoundationrepairandwaterproofing.com/ that building owners are embracing in their quest to obtain LEED (Leadership in Energy and Environmental Design) certification.
 As the world’s most prestigious and widely accepted global green building rating system, the demand for certification is growing rapidly, and driving serious change as it does.